-Any changes to the bus network in South Yorkshire will have an inevitable impact on passengers at a time when they are facing challenges on cost of living.
-The MCA will always look to protect as best it can the priority services through targeted intervention based on the prioritisation developed through the public consultation exercise.
-This mitigates as best as possible the impact of the service reductions and through continued use of BRG funding to operators, the aim is to protect as much of the network as possible.
+Any changes to the bus network in South Yorkshire will have an inevitable impact on passengers at a time when they are facing challenges on the cost of living.
+The MCA will always look to protect the priority services as best it can through targeted intervention based on the prioritisation developed through the public consultation exercise.
+This mitigates the impact of the service reductions as far as possible and through continued use of BRG funding to operators, the aim is to protect as much of the network as possible.

-Recommendations:
+Recommendations